Hydrogen in New Zealand

 • $6.5 million from MBIE’s Endeavour Fund in 2019 invested in the Robinson Research Institute (Victoria University of Wellington)’s Zero-CO2 production of essential technological metals, which is researching the use of hydrogen in steel-making

 Converting heavy transport away from fossil fuels is a key step in reducing emissions.
-To support the uptake of hydrogen vehicles, the Energy Efficiency and Conservation Authority (EECA) has been working with several New Zealand firms on hydrogen demonstration projects through the Low Emission Vehicles Contestable Fund (LEVCF), its successor the Low Emission Transport Fund (LETF), and the government’s $3 billion ‘shovel-ready’ infrastructure programme.
+To support the uptake of hydrogen vehicles, the Energy Efficiency and Conservation Authority (EECA) has worked with several New Zealand firms on hydrogen demonstration projects through the Low Emission Vehicles Contestable Fund (LEVCF), its successor the Low Emission Transport Fund (LETF), and the ‘shovel-ready’ infrastructure programme.

-• Funded Hyundai Motors New Zealand $500,000, as part of round 9 of the LEVCF, to purchase and deploy a fleet of 5 medium duty hydrogen trucks.
+• $500,000 for Hyundai Motors New Zealand to purchase and deploy a fleet of 5 medium duty hydrogen trucks.
+The first truck has been leased to NZ Post, which has been operating the vehicle since 2022.

-• Funded TR Group $4 million in co-funding from the COVID-19 Response and Recovery Fund along with an additional $2 million in co-funding from EECA to purchase up to 20 heavy freight hydrogen trucks.
+• $6 million for Funded TR Group to support the purchase up to 20 heavy freight hydrogen trucks.
 TR Group will lease the trucks to its customers and use Hiringa’s hydrogen refuelling network.

 Contact us